CloudDevOpsHub/MultiCloud-DevOps-AI-Challenge/README.md

 🔒 Our Guarantee:

-If you attend every session, complete all tasks, and you are still not satisfied with the quality of learning —
+If you attend every session, complete all tasks, and you are still not satisfied with the quality of learning (Must have 90% of the Attainance) —

-→ You can repeat the NEXT BATCH completely FREE
+→ You will be a Module Expert
 → No questions asked
 → No forms to fill
 → No arguments